Super League shelved as more clubs withdraw

 “This is the right result for football fans, clubs, and communities across the country.
 We must continue to protect our cherished national game,” British Prime Minister Boris Johnson said.

-Britain’s Prince William, President of the English Football Association, who had criticised the planned breakaway on Monday, said in a signed tweet: “I’m glad the united voice of football fans has been heard and listened to.”
+Britain’s Prince William, President of the English Football Association, who had criticised the planned breakaway, said in a signed tweet: “I’m glad the united voice of football fans has been heard and listened to.”

 The founding members were Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur from England, AC Milan, Inter and Juventus from Italy and Spain’s Atletico Madrid, Barcelona and Real Madrid.